 Innovations rarely fail because of technology.
 They fail because organizations lack a systematic way to identify and remove the constraints that prevent scale.

 That realization led me back to academia.
-I earned a Doctorate in Business Administration focused on sustainability adoption in U.S. ports, where my research confirmed what I had seen in practice: projects stall not from lack of ambition or support, but from unresolved system constraints.
+I earned a Doctorate in Business Administration focused on sustainability adoption in U.S. ports, where my research confirmed what I had seen in practice: projects stall from unresolved system constraints, even when ambition and stakeholder support are strong.
 I also completed the Harvard Business School Executive Program in Mergers & Acquisitions, with a focus on negotiation strategy and post-merger integration.

-That insight became the foundation of the Next Wave Method™—a constraint-based approach to scaling innovation in complex, regulated industries.
+That insight became the foundation of a constraint-based approach to scaling innovation in complex, regulated industries.

-Forty-nine maritime leaders convened at the SHIPPINGInsight Leadership Roundtable to address a question the industry had been circling for years: What is actually blocking U.S. maritime growth—and what would it take to fix it?
+In October 2025, forty-nine maritime leaders convened at the SHIPPINGInsight Leadership Roundtable to address a question the industry had been circling for years: What are the structural constraints limiting U.S. maritime growth — and what would a coordinated response require?

-The result was the U.S. Maritime Revitalization Agenda: a constraint-based framework identifying five structural barriers and an implementation roadmap now being advanced through AMIC - American Maritime Industrial Coalition, an industry-led coordination platform.
-The framework has since been recognized in the context of the 2025 National Security Strategy and has received international attention.
+The result was the U.S. Maritime Revitalization Agenda: a constraint-based framework identifying five structural barriers and an implementation roadmap now being advanced through AMIC — the American Maritime Industrial Coalition.
+In December 2025, I authored The Industry Response: Maritime Implications of the 2025 National Security Strategy.
+In February 2026, I followed with the Industry Readiness Assessment — a provision-by-provision mapping of the White House's Maritime Action Plan to AMIC's prior framework.
+Published one day before the MAP.

 Today, my work operates across four areas:

-I advise and operate as Fractional COO and Strategic Advisor through SuRe Strategy Group — working with port authorities, maritime operators, energy companies, infrastructure investors, and autonomous vessel platforms.
-My current portfolio spans floating energy infrastructure, autonomous vessel commercialization, and US maritime industrial base revitalization.
+I serve as Strategic Advisor through SuRe Strategy Group — working with port authorities, maritime operators, energy companies, infrastructure investors, and autonomous vessel platforms.
+My current portfolio spans floating energy infrastructure, autonomous vessel commercialization, and U.S. maritime industrial base revitalization.

 I build industry infrastructure.
-I produced the national blueprint for maritime renewal following the SHIPPINGInsight Leadership Roundtable, which convened 49 maritime executives in Houston.
-I led development of the industry response to the 2025 National Security Strategy's maritime provisions.
-And I am helping build AMIC — the American Maritime Industrial Coalition — an industry-led coordination platform connecting projects to capital and accelerating implementation.
+I co-founded AMIC — the American Maritime Industrial Coalition — an industry-led coordination platform connecting projects to capital and accelerating implementation.

-I publish, teach, and speak internationally on maritime innovation and constraint-based execution — co-authoring whitepapers with PortXchange on decarbonization and green shipping corridors, contributing to the forthcoming books Sustainability in the Cruise Industry (2026), and Maritime Ports of Tomorrow: Infrastructure, Intelligence, and Strategic Control (2026), and keynoting at conferences across the U.S., Europe, Latin America, and Asia.
-I also teach operational strategy and entrepreneurship as an adjunct professor at Florida Polytechnic University and Rollins College.
+I publish, teach, and speak internationally on maritime innovation and constraint-based execution — co-authored whitepapers with PortXchange, contributed to the book Sustainability in the Cruise Tourism (2026), authored the forthcoming book Maritime Ports of Tomorrow: Infrastructure, Intelligence, and Strategic Control (2026), and keynote at conferences across the U.S., Europe, Latin America, and Asia.

-This work is not theoretical.
-It is grounded in decades of operating experience, complex stakeholder negotiation, and execution in capital-intensive systems—now shaping how the U.S. maritime industry organizes for delivery and scale.
+The work is grounded in decades of operating experience, complex stakeholder negotiation, and execution in capital-intensive systems — now shaping how the U.S. maritime industry organizes for delivery and scale.

 Advising on autonomous vessel commercialization in the United States, from operations strategy and regulatory certification pathways to business model optimization and investor relations.
 Engaged with the MASS Code development process through ZESTA's contributions to the IMO Maritime Safety Committee.